 The matrix does not include employment for every possible combination of industry and occupation.
 Some data are not released to protect the confidentiality of the businesses or individuals providing the data and others are not released for quality reasons.
 All employment data in the National Employment Matrix are presented in thousands, rounded to one decimal place.
 The detailed data in the matrix may not sum to summaries because of rounding or data which are not released.

 The coverage of the National Employment Matrix can be divided into two groups:

 Nonfarm wage and salary employment is by far the larger of the two groups.
 These jobs are grouped into industries and occupations that generally match those released in the OES data.
 The data used in the matrix to describe the base-year for these jobs come from three sources.
-Job counts by industry come from the Current Employment Statistics program (CES), which covers non-farm, payroll jobs.
-In places where the matrix is more detailed than CES industry data, the Quarterly Census of Employment and Wages (QCEW) is used as weights to provide further detail.
+Job counts by industry come from the CES, which covers nonfarm, payroll jobs.
+In places where the matrix is more detailed than CES industry data, QCEW data are used as weights to provide further detail.
 Industry employment is split into individual occupations using OES data that describe what share of industry employment is held by which occupations.

 Projected Wage and Salary Employment

 Projected-year employment data for wage and salary jobs, including all agricultural workers, and workers employed by private households are developed using a conceptual framework which divides industry employment between occupations based on expected, structural changes in the demand for those occupations within a given industry.
 To project these changes in occupational demand, BLS economists thoroughly review qualitative sources such as scholarly articles, expert interviews, and news stories, as well as quantitative resources such as historical data and externally produced projections.
 These reviews identify structural changes in the economy which are expected to change an occupation's share of industry employment.